GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/NIRIImg-DRTutorial/extended_cmdline.rst

     N20160103S0472.fits: 1.001

 As one can see above the exposure times all have a small fractional increment.
-This is just a floating inaccuracy somewhere in the software that generates the FITS file.
+This is just a floating point inaccuracy somewhere in the software that generates the FITS file.
 As far as we are concerned here in this tutorial, we are dealing with 20-second and 1-second darks.
 The tool ``dataselect`` is smart enough to match those exposure times as "close enough".
 So, in our selection expression, we can use "1" and "20" and ignore the extra digits.

+.. note:: If a perfect match to 1.001 were required, adding the option ``--strict`` in ``dataselect`` would ensure an exact match.

 Let's create our two lists then.